Tuesday, October 14, 2025

 Mode and Portrayal and Recipient

 The mode of the application of the water is debated whether immersion, pouring, or sprinkling--though immersion probably best portrays what the ritual intends to portray.
-It may be common to say it portrays outwardly an inward change--and that may sound good, but that is an assumption.
-If it is a ritual washing as a consecration, then it would seem better to see it as portraying a change of standing and not state: the candidates standing with God has changed; he/ she is a new creation; the old is gone, and the new has come.
+It may be common to say it portrays outwardly an inward change--and that may sound right, but that is an assumption.
+If it is a ritual washing as a consecration, then it would seem better to see it as portraying a change of standing and not state: the candidate's standing with God has changed; he/ she is a new creation; the old is gone, and the new has come.
 The state of the person is always a potential thing, depending on their walk and maturity in the Lord.

 This change of standing also supports who the recipients should be, being a believer in Christ, who has become a new creation in Christ; and it seems in every case in the New Testament, that it is for those who have responded in faith in Christ.
 In the account about Cornelius, he first believed, and then was baptized: “43 To Him all the prophets witness that, through His name, whoever believes in Him will receive remission of sins."
 44 While Peter was still speaking these words, the Holy Spirit fell upon all those who heard the word.
 45 And those of the circumcision who believed were astonished, as many as came with Peter, because the gift of the Holy Spirit had been poured out on the Gentiles also.
 46 For they heard them speak with tongues and magnify God.
 Then Peter answered, 47 'Can anyone forbid water, that these should not be baptized who have received the Holy Spirit just as we have?'
 48 And he commanded them to be baptized in the name of the Lord.
 Then they asked him to stay a few days.
-Acts 10:43-48 Infant baptism may have been practiced early on in Christendom, but that was a departure from believer's.
+Acts 10:43-48 Infant baptism may have been practiced early on in Christendom, but that was a departure from believer's baptism.

 The ritual of water baptism is a consecratory act, meaning that it portrays one being set apart unto God for service in association with that thing God has sanctioned and that thing with which the service is identified--which for the Christian is Jesus Christ.